Why Website Speed is Your Most Important Metric

 The SEO Impact

 Google has been explicit for years: page speed is a ranking factor.
-They want to send their users to high-quality experiences, and a fast-loading page is a key indicator of quality.
-Faster sites often have lower bounce rates and longer session durations, both of which are positive signals to search engines.
-By prioritizing speed, you are directly investing in your long-term organic visibility.
+They want to send their users to high-quality experiences.
+Faster sites often have lower bounce rates and longer session durations.

 "For every one-second delay in mobile page load, conversions can fall by up to 20%." — Google